SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

   METHOD createOrderID.

 * read all the entities of the onlineshop
-    READ ENTITIES OF zr_onlineshop_tb IN LOCAL MODE ENTITY onlineshop
+    READ ENTITIES OF zr_onlineshop_XXX IN LOCAL MODE ENTITY onlineshop
              ALL FIELDS
             WITH CORRESPONDING #( keys )